Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Relationship of with Stability under Data Perturbations, Proximity to Multiple Optima, and LP Sharpness

-The second measure is the proximity to multiple optima, defined as the size of the smallest perturbation that leads to multiple optimal solutions. \begin{definition}[Proximity to multiple optima] When $\opt(g)$ is a singleton, the proximity to multiple optima is defined as
+Furthermore, we introduce another two measures.
+The first one is the proximity to multiple optima, defined as the size of the smallest perturbation that leads to multiple optimal solutions. \begin{definition}[Proximity to multiple optima] When $\opt(g)$ is a singleton, the proximity to multiple optima is defined as

 \end{definition} Since having multiple optima is equivalent to having degenerate dual optimal solutions, $\eta$ can also be interpreted as the proximity to degenerate dual optima.